openmrs/openmrs-contrib-rest-api-docs/Person/persons.md

 ### List person address subresource

-* List all the person address subresource corresponding to a `target_person_uuid`.
+* List all the person addresses corresponding to a `target_person_uuid`.
 Returns a `404 Not Found` status if person address not exists.
 If user not logged in to perform this action, a `401 unauthorized` status returned.

 ```console
 GET /person/:target_person_uuid/address
 ```

-* List all the person address subresource by it's `target_address_uuid` and corresponding to a `target_person_uuid`.
+* List all the person addresses by it's `target_address_uuid` and corresponding to a `target_person_uuid`.
 Returns a `404 Not Found` status if person address not exists.
 If user not logged in to perform this action, a `401 unauthorized` status returned.

 ```console
 GET /person/:target_person_uuid/address/:target_address_uuid